 These timeless classics have proven foundational for contemporary feminist novels.
 From Jane Eyre (1847), Charlotte Brontë’s gothic romance, through Octavia Butler’s Afro-futurist Parable of the Talents (1998), the books listed here feature heroines who continue to inspire and surprise.

 Following is a listing (alphabetically, by last name) of classic women authors’ biographies currently on this site.
 Please note that this site lists only women authors who are deceased.
 These are the women authors whose shoulders today’s writers stand on!

-We’re continually adding authors to the site; you’ll find many more we haven’t yet posted on our wish list, which also details writer’s guidelines for those who may want to contribute biographies, or any other great content relating to classic women authors.
+We’re continually adding authors to the site; you’ll find many more we haven’t yet posted.
+They’re on our wish list, which also details writer’s guidelines for those who may want to contribute biographies, or any other great content relating to classic women authors.
 Read More→

-On the subject of classic women novelists worth rediscovering, we could make the argument that ninety percent of the authors on this site are ripe for rediscovery.
-Sadly, though, there are quite a number of women who were once widely read but have fallen under the literary radar.
+Here’s a sampling of classic women novelists whose books deserve to be rediscovered and read.
+On the subject of women writers worth rediscovering, the argument can be made that ninety percent of the authors on this site were once widely read, but have since fallen under the literary radar.

 If you’d like a taste of a classic author’s work but don’t have the time or patience to read a tome, consider the novella form.
 Here we’ll look at novellas by classic women authors that make great introductions to to their work.

 What defines a novella?
 It’s generally based on word count of between 17,000 and 40,000, though it isn’t always so cut and dry.
 The Awakening by Kate Chopin is often described as a novella, though as far as word count, it’s slightly outside that parameter.
 Read More→